top of page

 • Use traditional materials whenever possible, such as lime-based mortar instead of modern cement.
 We'll get into this in the detailed design phase of the project.

-• Employ skilled craftsmen who specialize in historic restoration - we have connections with these people and will guide the search for the right people at the right price.
+• Employ skilled craftsmen who specialize in historic restoration.
+We have connections with these professionals and will guide the search for the right people at the right price.

 • Document every step of the renovation for future reference and potential heritage designation.
-A particular strength of ours as architects and designers.
+This is a particular strength of ours as architects and designers.

 By respecting the original construction methods, you maintain the home’s authenticity and increase its value.